 Enabling Patient-Centered Care

-Blockchain empowers patients by giving them control over their health data.
-Patients can grant or revoke access to their records, ensuring that only authorized individuals can view their information.
-This level of control not only enhances privacy but also encourages patients to take an active role in managing their health.
+It empowers patients by giving them control over their health data, allowing them to manage their digital assets securely.
+Patients can grant or revoke access to their records, ensuring only authorized individuals can view their information.
+This level of control enhances privacy and encourages patients to take an active role in managing their health using It.

 Reducing Administrative Costs